 The other day at work (I no longer teach Composition), I was asked to explain what superhero I am.
 This was to be told to a group of 30 strangers in a lower-level conference room in a Vegas hotel.
 When my turn came, I stood up and went for it, but something was missing.
 It was my voice.
 People could hear me, but everything about the words I said and the way I expressed them was flimsy.
 I picked the Green Lantern.
-Your guess is as good as mine whether it came out Green Lantern, Green Hornet, Green Goblin, or some other green concoction.
+Your guess is as good as mine whether it came out Green Lantern, Green Hornet, or some other green concoction.
 The Green Lantern is a regular Joe with a power ring to help him do good in the world.
 He is part of a force and therefore not a loner.
-He has to be certain that he has the stomach, or the will power, to wield his powers effectively or else his power ring will be defunct.
+He has to be certain that he has the will power to wield his powers effectively or else his power ring will fail.
 I suppose the Lanterns are a little like the Guardian Angels or the Peace Corps.
-I like the idea of working with others toward positive ends, so I chose this as my superhero.
-But none of this reasoning matters if you don't say it right, and by right I mean that when you stand up to speak you don't make people tap nervous feet waiting for it to end so that they no longer have to imbibe the discomfort-level coming from you.
+I like the idea of working with others toward positive ends, but none of this reasoning matters if you don't say it right, and by right I mean that when you stand up to speak you don't make people tap nervous feet waiting for it to end so that they no longer have to imbibe the discomfort-level coming from you.

 Being at a loss for words is common enough.
 Wedding toasts, trying out for the school play, telling someone your feelings when you have no idea if they will turn out to be friend or foe, all of these situations can inhibit the bravado of one's voice.